colorlessenergy/colorlessenergy.github.io/_projects/kube.md

 <!-- this is a site to showcase a product.
 This site was made to understand how
 to animate with CSS. -->

 I made this site to understand how to to animate properly in CSS.
-I chose to not use any libraries or frameworks to understand what really is going on under the roof.
+I chose to not use any libraries or frameworks with the animations to understand what really is going on under the roof.
+I used owl carousel to make it easier to make a carousel so I can focus on animation which was the goal for building this site.

 ## built with